thomazyazima/thomazyazima.github.io/week-2/6-chrome-devtools/dev_tools_practice.md

 <!-- Modify the Markdown to include your answers.
 Don't delete the questions! -->

 ##Practice
-* Explain which tabs support the following actions and how.
-  * Realtime editing of HTML and CSS
+* Which tab supports realtime editing of HTML and CSS?
-  * Javascript Debugging
-  * Performance Optimization

 * What's the quick key for your OS to spawn the Dev Tools inspector?